Click the links below to find more information:

-Data Management will also help expedite and simplify the transfer of patient information to other providers or doctors outside of our organization through EPIC our EMR (Electronic Medical Record) system.
-Lawson will be interfaced with EPIC to transfer data on a daily basis.
+Data Management will also help expedite and simplify the transfer of patient information to other providers or doctors outside of our organization through Epic, our EMR (electronic medical 4ecord) system.
+Lawson will be interfaced with Epic to transfer data on a daily basis.
 This will bridge the lingering gap which exists in many healthcare systems between the clinical world and the business units that support it.

 Supply Chain will increasingly rely on technology and its data information systems.
-The sharing of information across our vaious supporting roles will lead to increased accountability and more informed decisions.
-We are at the dawn of a new era in healthcare with information and technology leading the way.
-Data Management is only as good as the people creating, maintaining, and living the business and its processes they support.
+The sharing of information across our various supporting roles will lead to increased accountability and more informed decisions.
+We are at the dawn of a new era in health care with information and technology leading the way.
+Data Management is only as good as the people creating, maintaining and living the business and its processes they support.

 We are currently experiencing a mere glimpse of the transition this industry will see over the next decade.
 Although change is uncomfortable, it is inevitable.
-Our current position within this organization and healthcare industry ia a continuum, rather than a transition time that will soon come to pass.
-Healthcare has a long way to go to get over the peroverbial hump.
+Our current position within this organization and health care industry is a continuum, rather than a transition time that will soon come to pass.
+Health care has a long way to go to get over the proverbial hump.

 2500 North State Street